The Audit & Supervisory Board Activities

 governance

-• Systematize the Kao Group’s structure of Audit & Supervisory Board (the Company, affiliates, and subsidiaries)
+• Systematized the Kao Group’s structure of Audit & Supervisory Board (the Company, affiliates, and subsidiaries)

 • Improve the effectiveness of auditing activities tailored to each company’s characteristics,